AidarKarimov315/Smart-Contract-Storage/README.md

-# User Storage Contract
+# Smart Contract related to the user storage

-This project demonstrates of a smart contract that can store, update, read and delete users from a smart contract
+This project aims to demonstrate the power of a smart contract.
+It can store, update, read and delete users from a smart contract.